M4nojM/Programming-C/The C Programming/The_C_Programming_Notes.md

 > All variables must be declared before use

-> A variable declartion announces the properties of variables such as data type name followed by variable name or list of variable name.
+> A variable declartion announces the properties of variables such as data type name followedby variable name or list of variable name.

 Inbuit-Data type: